silverstripe/one-ring-rentals/tutorial.md

 ### Extensions vs. other approaches
 If you've ever used Ruby on Rails, or perhaps more popularly, LESS, you've probably already identified this familiar concept as a "mixin," and that is an accurate assessment.
 SilverStripe extensions are very similar to mixins.
 They're single-purpose bundles of functionality that augment existing code.

 Further, if you're fairly well-versed in PHP, you might be wondering why SilverStripe has reinvented the concept of *traits*, offered natively in PHP since its version 5.4 release.
-You're certainly not far off, but there are two good reasons why SilverStripe uses its own extensions pattern rather than PHP traits.
+You're certainly not far off, but there are a few good reasons why SilverStripe uses its own extensions pattern rather than PHP traits.

 The first reason is simple history.
 The open-source release of SilverStripe predates PHP 5.4 by about seven years, so to some extent, extensions were built into the SilverStripe codebase as a long-standing workaround for a shortcoming in PHP.